Richwood, Ohio: Early history, 1820–1860

-The Methodist Episcopal Church was formally organized on October 17, 1835 by Reverend William Frazell, who served as an itinerant minister.
-William Phillips served as the first class leader; he was elected as the first Steward of the Richwood Circuit.
-The first church building was a hewn log cabin with a plowed and grooved floor.
+The Methodist Episcopal Church was formally organized on October 17, 1835, by Reverend William Frazell, who served as an itinerant minister.

 Richwood was incorporated as a village in March 1835, and by 1840 twenty-five families were listed as living in Richwood.
 As of 1877, the town contained one newspaper, two banks, three churches, one brick school-house, and several stores and factories.